drewskoots/G44_CV2021Challenge/README.md

 1. Image quality (6): If the dataset to be analyzed is good quality (all the images are oriented almost the same way, exposure is very similar, no perspective skew etc.) use the 'Faster' option.
 If the default 'Faster' option does not provide satisfactory results, switching to 'Robust' adds an extra preprocessing step and uses a different, more robust algorithm at the expense of processing time.
 The names of the algorithms used are shown in parentheses so that the Computer Vision audience gets a better understanding of what’s happening behind the scenes.

 2. Timespan (3): If you wish to examine short term changes (ones that will be apparent between 2 consecutive images, select the default option 'short term.'
 Then, you will be able to pic any of the dataset images in the "Image to use as reference" dropdown (4) and compare it with the image directly after it.
 If you wish to examine longer term, more gradual change, select long term.
 This will automatically select the first and last image in the dataset to compare.
-3. Image Content(5): This option is specifically for the Segmentation visualization
+3. Image Content(5): This function is specifically for the segmentation visualization.
+It changes the algorithm from detecting ocean and coastlines or detecting changes in images of urban areas.

 ## Visualization Type:
 After the images have been analyzed, you can choose various ways of evaluating the dataset.
 Using the list box (8), the user will be able to choose one of three visualization modes and the application will update accordingly: